 These MDRS studies vary in number of crew members and expeditions that were included.
 It is therefore very unexpected that the age range and means of 5 of these studies are all very similar.
 In addition, the intake of calories, calcium, sodium, potassium, and ad libitum water means are also remarkably similar between these papers.
 I raised some questions about these studies on PubPeer.

-Not only do the age and dietary parameters look remarkably different between these studies, there are textual similarities too.
+Not only do the age and dietary parameters look remarkably similar between these studies, there are textual similarities too.
 Text from several of these papers is unexpectedly similar to text from older papers written by other researchers.

 And the similarities do not stop there.
 There is also a remarkably high similarity between text as well as measurements from “Wound healing and mucosal immunity during short Mars analog environment mission: salivary biomarkers and its clinical implications” to that of Marucha PT et al. from 1998 called “Mucosal wound healing is impaired by examination stress“.